Annguyen0410/CatMouseGame-New/README.md

 - Terminals spawn a little too close together
 - The timers aren't ticking at regular time.
 A 30 second timer ticks extra slow and takes 2 minutes to finish
+- If you're a mouse and the cat kills you, there's no "You Died" screen